 - Loss of appetite

 While they have similar effects, these drugs work in very different ways.
 And those differences affect everything from dosages to who should be taking these drugs.

-Differences and Similarities Between Adderall and Ritalin
+Differences and Similarities Between Adderall vs Ritalin

 When looking at Ritalin vs. Adderall, the first thing to consider is their chemical composition.
 Where Ritalin’s drug component consists of methylphenidate hydrochloride, Adderall’s active ingredient is a combination of amphetamine and dextroamphetamine.
 These differences in ingredients drastically alter how one takes these drugs.